daynawhite/311_wk6_day2_authentication/README.md

 Between the `bodyParser` and the users router add the following: `app.use(logger)`

 This is an example of application specific middleware.
 Every route will now pass through our logger function and log the path and the date/time that the request was made.
-This would be useful for determining our most popular routes.
+This would be useful for determining our most popular routes. -->

 ## Summary

 If all went according to plan we now have an API that is locked down with authentication and we have also added middleware on all of our routes that logs the current request and the associated date/time.

+KACHOW!